-ana\HS(rate, samples, 1buf, 2buf, 3buf, 4buf, func);
+ana_HS(rate, samples, 1buf, 2buf, 3buf, 4buf, func);

-Where 'rate' is the number of samples per second, 'samples' is the number of samples to collect per channel, '1buf' → '4buf' are the buffer addresses for the 4 channels, and 'func' is the user function to call when the number of samples specified have been collected.
+Where 'rate' is the number of samples per second, 'samples' is the number of samples to collect per channel, '1buf' \rightarrow '4buf' are the buffer addresses for the 4 channels, and 'func' is the user function to call when the number of samples specified have been collected.

-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on the Analog Input functions, along with the separate document titled 'DIABLO16- Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the Analog Inputs functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.